-- 2. Enable NTFS write support in macOS Big Sur using Terminal
+- 2. Enable NTFS write support via Terminal

 - 3. Reformat NTFS drive to exFAT/FAT32

-How to write NTFS drive in macOS Big Sur?
+How to read & write NTFS drives in macOS Big Sur

-1.Use NTFS for Mac software#Fast #Safe #NTFS for macOS Big Sur #NTFS for M1 Mac
+1.Use NTFS for Mac software#Fast #Safe #free NTFS for Mac Big Sur #NTFS for M1 Mac

-Up to now, iBoysoft NTFS for Mac initially can mount NTFS drives in read-write mode in macOS 11.
+Up to now, iBoysoft NTFS for Mac can mount NTFS drives in read-write mode in macOS Big Sur.
 It makes NTFS write support the same as a native feature in the Mac operating system.
+Why not download for a free trial?

 With this utility, users won't have any problems with transferring files between Macs and PCs using an NTFS drive.